dejbug/dejbug.github.io/blog.md

 	POSIXLY_CORRECT is set, parsing stops as soon as the first non-option parameter ... is found"

+There is also, in the proper getopt, a '-' prefix which suppresses any re-sorting done on the processed arguments and I feel that this, too, is a #need-to-have.

+#### TODO

 North of Pangalin! is this shoddy craftsmanship.
 We can do better than that.
-Considering how simple it is, I shall build my own and maybe publish my first repo package.
+Considering how simple it is, I shall build a custom getopt and maybe publish my first repo package.
 Chances are somebody beat me to it and made a beautiful getopt clone already but I feel the rising need to minimize dependencies on known unknowns https://en.wikipedia.org/wiki/There_are_unknown_unknowns and besides it is good exercise to find small problems and write some simple https://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html code.
 Simplicity being a more complex thought than "easy", mind you.

 # Digressions